penappleapplepen/templates/README.md

 # Table of Contents
 [Introduction](src/introduction.md)

-- For value, you can use variable template and for types, you can use alias templates.
-Alias templates cannot be partially or fully specialized, so you might have to add a type inside a class.
-Function templates only support full specialization, class templates support full and partial specialization
 - Variadic templates
     - To specify a pack of parameters in the template parameters list, as in typename...
 Args.
 This is called a template parameter pack.
 Template parameter packs can be defined for type templates, non-type templates, and template template parameters.
     - To specify a pack of parameters in the function parameters list, as in Args... args.
 This is called a function parameter pack.